FTRobles/COVID_Severity/README.md

 # COVID 3D severity

-This system has the basic user interface to assisst medical staff in computing of severity scrore of COVID-19 patiens using 3D-CT.
+This system has the basic user interface to assisst medical staff in computing of severity score of COVID-19 patiens using 3D-CT.

 Implemented Tools: